 Hamsters will stuff their face (literally) with food and then empty out whatever is in the pouch for some late-night snacking.
 When cleaning the cage, it’s not uncommon to find hidden stashes of food in the corners.

 Syrian hamsters are solitary animals and should live alone.
 If you choose to have more than one Syrian hamster, they must each have their own cage.
 No exceptions.
-Dwarf hamsters, however, are social animals that like to live in pairs.
+Occasionally, Dwarf hamsters can live in pairs, but they need to be monitored closely for fighting.
 Make sure not to house male and female hamsters together, since rodents breed quickly and produce large litters.

 Hamsters should be kept indoors in a solid, bottom wire cage or an aquarium that has a wire mesh cover for ventilation.
 In terms of size, we believe that bigger is better!
 For one hamster, a 15-gallon tank minimum is considered standard; for two hamsters, at minimum, a 30-gallon tank.